 The map is an enlarged version of Giacomo Gastaldi's miniature map of 1548, which was one of the earliest to introduce the Portuguese discoveries in the region.
-Ruscelli first published the map in his La Geographi di Claudio Tolomeo (Venice, 1561), with the present example being from the 1598 edition of the work.
+Ruscelli first published the map in his La Geographi di Claudio Tolomeo (Venice, 1561).

 The map occupies a broad swath of Asia from the Bay of Bengal to southern China in the north, and down just below the Equator to the south.
 While not particularly accurate by modern standards, Gastaldi's efforts to map Southeast Asia were nevertheless a marked improvement on the Ptolemaic conceptions that hitherto appeared on printed maps that depicted the region.

-India Tercera Nuova Tavola a truly fascinating map which represents the beginning of the modern mapping of Southeast Asia.
+India Tercera Nuova Tavola a truly fascinating map that represents the beginning of the modern mapping of Southeast Asia.

 Girolamo Ruscelli (1500-1566) was a cartographer, humanist, and scholar from Tuscany.
 Ruscelli was a prominent writer and editor in his time, writing about a wide variety of topics including the works of Giovanni Boccaccio and Francesco Petrarch, Italian language, Italian poetry, medicine, alchemy, and militia.
 One of his most notable works was a translation of Ptolemy’s Geographia which was published posthumously.